tina-codertz/afya_app/README.md

-# Afya Connect Dashboard
+# Afya Connect

-Afya Connect Dashboard is a healthcare platform that provides patients and users with easy access to various medical services.
+Afya Connect is a healthcare platform that provides patients and users with easy access to various medical services.
 It features a responsive sidebar navigation with dropdown menus to explore:

 - 🩺 **General Consultation** – Book or learn about basic checkups